ansible/ansible-documentation/docs/docsite/rst/reference_appendices/tower.rst

   Red Hat Ansible Automation Platform is available on multiple cloud platforms.
 See `Ansible on Clouds <https://access.redhat.com/documentation/en-us/ansible_on_clouds/2.x>`_ for details.

 `Red Hat Ansible Automation Platform <https://www.ansible.com/products/automation-platform>`_ (RHAAP) is an integrated solution for operationalizing Ansible across your team, organization, and enterprise.
-The platform includes a control node with a web console and REST API, analytics, execution environments, and much more.
+The platform includes a controller with a web console and REST API, analytics, execution environments, and much more.

 RHAAP gives you role-based access control, including control over the use of securely stored credentials for SSH and other services.
 You can sync your inventory with a wide variety of cloud sources, and powerful multi-playbook workflows allow you to model complex processes.